I Know You Rider

 "I Know You Rider" (also "Woman Blues" and "I Know My Rider") is a traditional blues song that has been adapted by numerous artists.
+It has appeared in folk, country, and rock guises.

+Blues origins

 Modern versions can be traced back to Blind Lemon Jefferson's "Deceitful Brownskin Blues", which was released as a single in 1927.
 It appears in a 1934 book, American Ballads and Folk Songs, by the noted father-and-son musicologists and folklorists John Lomax and Alan Lomax.
-The book notes that "An eighteen-year old black girl, in prison for murder, sang the song and the first stanza of these blues."
+The book notes that "An eighteen-year-old black girl, in prison for murder, sang the song and the first stanza of these blues."
 The Lomaxes then added a number of verses from other sources and named it "Woman Blue".
 The music and melody are similar to Lucille Bogan's "B.D.
 Woman Blues" (c.
 1935), although the lyrics are completely different.

+Folk rediscovery

-In the mid-1950s, traditional musician Bob Coltman found the song in the Lomax book, arranged it and began singing it frequently around Philadelphia and New England circa 1957-1960.
-In 1959, Coltman taught it to Tossi Aaron who recorded it in 1960 for her LP Tossi Sings Folk Songs & Ballads on Prestige International.
-Joan Baez recorded a version for her 1960 debut album on Vanguard Records but the track was not released until 2001.
-Throughout the early 1960s, the song gained popularity through folk performers, most notably the Kingston Trio, who included the song "Rider" on their album Sunny Side! in 1963.
-So did the Big 3, an American folk trio that featured Cass Elliot.
-Folk singer Judy Roderick also recorded an influential version of the song under the title "Woman Blue" and it became the title track of her second album, recorded and released by Vanguard in 1965.
+By the mid-1950s, traditional musician Bob Coltman had found the song in the American Ballads and Folk Songs book and began singing an arrangement of it that he performed in folk circles around Philadelphia and Boston circa 1957-1960.
+In 1959, Coltman taught it to Tossi Aaron who recorded a version in 1960 for her album Tossi Sings Folk Songs & Ballads on Prestige International.
+Joan Baez recorded a version for her self-titled 1960 debut album on Vanguard Records, but the track was not released until a 2001 CD re-issue of the album.

+Throughout the early 1960s, the song gained popularity due to folk performers, most notably the Kingston Trio, who included the song "Rider" on their album Sunny Side! in 1963; it was also recorded by the Big 3, an American folk trio that featured Cass Elliot.
+Folk singer Judy Roderick also recorded a version of the song under the title "Woman Blue" and it became the title track of her second album, recorded and released by Vanguard in 1965.
 British folk singer John Renbourn recorded a version of the song (titled "I Know My Babe") and it was included on his 1967 solo album, Another Monday.